The family wishlist that ends the guessing

 Grandma claims it.
 Aunt Linda picks something else.
 Everyone wins.

-For everyone who's ever returned a gift on December 26th
+For everyone who's ever returned a gift the day after the party

 Extended family across zip codes